StevenBlack/vocab/million-dollar-words.md

 ### mugwump
-Someone who acts independently of a political party, or who can't decide, and so remains neutral on politi- cal or other issues.
+Someone who acts independently of a political party, or who can't decide, and so remains neutral on political or other issues.
 The word is also used to mean any mealy-mouthed wimp who refuses to take a stand.

 ### mummer